Particular/Particular.Packaging/README.md

 `<PackageReference Include="Particular.Packaging" Version="*" PrivateAssets="All" />`

-Add the following required attributes to the csproj:
+The package description defaults to the package id, so add the following project to provide a real description:

 ```
   <PropertyGroup>